CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 squ   square
 st   still
 sw   answer

 T  is like the hook at the end of the letter t.
 Th  is written like the letter d.
 [Jeremy: That’s a looped-through version of the d Callendar often writes at the end of a word, as seen for example in “end” .
 That word also shows the funky e Callendar uses to explain how to write the compound rce.]

+th at the start of common words can be replaced by writing the word above the line. they, they, this, them, though, that
+exception: the character A written above the line stands for the word and.

 At the end of a word, the circle of the h need not be completed; thus,

  with